 Devin Castle is not just a place to visit; it’s an experience that will captivate your senses and leave you spellbound.
 With its rich history dating back to the 5th century B.C., the castle is a testament to the region’s vibrant past.
 This architectural masterpiece was once a formidable boundary fortress during the Roman Empire and a thriving center of trade and military power during the Great Moravian Empire.
 Despite its destruction by Napoleon’s troops in 1809, the spirit of Devin Castle lives on, beckoning travelers to delve into its remarkable history and discover its hidden treasures.

 Fountain at Old Market Hall and people watching

-St. Michael’s Street & St. Michael’s Gate in Bratislava
+St. Michael’s Street & St. Michael’s Gate

 St. Michael’s Gate and Street are one of Bratislava’s popular sights and is an old-fashioned street lined with many shops and restaurants.
-It was beautiful during my visit in the summer, the Michalska Ulica was full of tourists, street bands, street-side restaurants, and locals enjoying the cool Slovak summer nights.
+It was beautiful during my visit in the summer; the Michalska Ulica was full of tourists, street bands, street-side restaurants, and locals enjoying the cool Slovak summer nights.